jamesheald/COIN/README.md

 ```
 obj = COIN;
 ```
 This object has a number of [properties](#properties) that define the model (e.g. number of particles, model parameters) and the paradigm (e.g. perturbations, sensory cues).
+A default set of parameters are stored in the properties of the object.

 To simulate learning on a simple paradigm, define a series of perturbations (use NaN to indicate a channel trial):
 ```